NeoGranular/lanyon/_posts/2017-01-05-martial-god-chapter-01-68.md

 He Yiming glanced back at him as he stepped outside the inner castle while sighing inwardly.
 It was true that members of Xu family were quite flourishing in numbers.
 However, after a certain limit, one couldn't avoid partiality.

-Xu Yuchang, Xu Yude and Xu Yucai were clearly members of the same generation as Xu Yuchang.
+Xu Yuchang, Xu Yude and Xu Yucai were clearly members of the same generation.
 However, the treatment of the former and the latter two was as different as heavens and earth.

 If the latter two encountered a fourth-layer, outer-castle sponger, they would certainly be full of contempt.
 They wouldn’t even think of exchanging greetings with him.